mitre/blue-agave/source/index.rst

 Blue Agave
 ==========

-The vision of Blue Agave is to provide a powerful low-overhead defensive cyber detection and analysis capability.
+Blue Agave is an *ATT&CK Graph Analysis and Visualization Environment* (AGAVE) for defenders.
-**Agave** stands for *ATT&CK Graph Analysis and Visualization Environment*.
+The vision of this project is to provide a powerful low-overhead defensive cyber detection and analysis capability.

 Blue Agave consists of two tightly coupled tools:  **BBX** and **Rey**.
 BBX is a python application that detects suspicious activity on network hosts,